Nicolas Jean Hugou de Basseville: Murder in Rome

 His conduct enraged the more conservative elements of the Roman populace, who considered him to have "insulted the Pope".
 On 13 January 1793 Bassville, together with his wife, young son and a French naval officer Charles de la Flotte, drove by coach to the Via del Corso.
 Provocatively the open carriage was decorated with republican insignia and a tricolour flag.
 A hostile Roman crowd pursued the coach when the occupants refused to discard the tricolour cockades in their hats.
 The alarmed coachman turned his vehicle into a courtyard fronting on the Palazzo Palombasra.
-Brassville was stoned and stabbed before being carried into a nearby police station.
+Bassville was stoned and stabbed before being carried into a nearby police station.
 The Bassville family and la Flotte escaped without harm but he himself died of his injuries.
-Rioting spread beyond the Via del Corse and attacks were made on the French Academy in Rome, the French Post Office and the homes of believed republican sympathisers.
+Rioting spread beyond the Via del Corso and attacks were made on the French Academy in Rome, the French Post Office and the homes of believed republican sympathisers.

 Aftermath

-Although Pius VI had sent his personal physician to attend to the dying Brassville, the affair was magnified in the Convention, being considered "a deliberate murder of the representative of the Republic" by the pope's orders.
+Although Pius VI had sent his personal physician to attend to the dying Bassville, the affair was magnified in the Convention, being considered "a deliberate murder of the representative of the Republic" by the pope's orders.

 In 1797 an article of the treaty of Tolentino compelled the Papal government to pay compensation to Bassville's family.